hiend0/Network-Plus-Part-1/Module 2/Physical Labs/view-the-switch-mac-address-table.md

 1. **Does the MAC address table have any addresses in it for VLAN 1?
 Are there other MAC addresses listed?**
    _Answer:_
+   No. If there were other MAC addresses it would be displayed separately under their own VLAN IDs.

 2. **Wait 10 seconds and recheck.
 Are there new addresses in the MAC address table?**
    _Answer:_